CPSAA: Accelerating Sparse Attention using Crossbar-based Processing-In-Memory Architecture: Evaluation

-We study the scalability of CPSAA on the WNLI dataset.
-We first study the scalability concerning the number of input embeddings.
-Because we cannot get datasets with multiplied data volumes in real-world datasets, we randomly select 1/16 to 1/2 input embeddings in the WNLI dataset to evaluate the effect of the number of input embeddings.
+First, we study the scalability concerning the data volume of input embeddings on the WNLI dataset.
+Because we cannot get datasets with multiplied data volumes in real-world datasets, we randomly select 1/16 to 1/2 input embeddings in the WNLI dataset to evaluate the effect of the data volume.
 Figure~\ref{scalability} (a) shows the throughput of GPU, FPGA, SANGER, ReBERT, ReTransformer, and CPSAA processing various sizes of the WNLI dataset.
 The throughput of CPSAA can be maintained at a relatively stable value.
 That is because we divide the input embeddings into small batches with 320 sequences, and different batches are processed serially.
 Therefore, a larger dataset has more batches and takes more execution time, making the number of {\em Giga operations per second} (GOPS) remain stable.

-We also study the scalability concerning the number of encoder layers in BERT.
+We study the scalability concerning the number of encoder layers in BERT.
 We set the number of the encoder from two layers (2L) to 32 layers (32L), and we choose the GPU baseline as the comparison platform.
 As Figure~\ref{scalability} (b) shows, the throughput of GPU-based platforms declines noticeably when the number of encoder layers increases.
-Unlike the trend in the GPU platform, the throughput of CPSAA remains stable as the number of encoder layers increases.
+Unlike the trend in the GPU platform, the throughput of CPSAA remains stable.
 That is because more encoder layers will introduce more computational tasks, generate more intermediate matrices, and require more memory space.
 Therefore, the GPU-based platform has more random memory access while taking more execution time.
 But in the PIM-based platform such as CPSAA, more memory space means more computational resources, and the throughput of CPSAA will not increase as the number of encoder layers increases.